gaia-pipeline/gaia/README.rst

 Go
 ~~~
-Writing a pipeline is easy as importing a library, defining a function which will be the job to execute and serving the gRPC-Server via one command.
+Writing a pipeline is as easy as importing a library, defining a function which will be the job to execute, and serving the gRPC-Server via a single command.

 .. code:: go